schreinerman/C-CPP-Coding-Rules/README.md

 6.2 Local Functions
 --------------------

-Local functions don't start with module name in CammelCase, followed by a `_` and the function name.
+Local functions don't start with module name in CammelCase, followed by `_`.
+It will be just the function name in CammelCase.

-The implementation of the function is done in the c-file while the prototype is located on the h-file.
+The implementation of the function is done in the c-file while the prototype is located in the upper c-file (prototypes section).

 Example:
 ````